 These courses will offer first year students in this program tangible examples from interdisciplinary approaches to these topics, including examples of faculty from across schools participating in interdisciplinary exploration.
 Some courses within the schools, which have been pre-designated by the Faculty Lead Team as meeting the requirements of interdisciplinary courses, may also count towards this requirement in the Spring semester.

-Designing Creativity: Innovation across disciplines (Professors Bruce Lindsey & Rob Morgan / offered in Fall and Spring)
+Designing Creativity: Innovation across disciplines (Professors Bruce Lindsey & Rob Morgan)

 From “Ah-ha” epiphanies to slow-developing discoveries, the creative process has been employed by innovators and artists in virtually every corner of the globe for centuries.
 Designing Creativity is a course that will explore the study and practice of the creative process across many disciplines with input from prominent thinkers and practitioners in the areas of medicine, neuroscience, law, engineering, architecture, human-centered design, business, stage design, and the performing arts.
 The class will also incorporate practice of design thinking and creativity techniques in a LAB component that will allow students to explore the development of innovative ideas in collaborative teams followed by project presentations to core faculty and classmates.
 Course website is HERE.

-Gender, Youth, and Global Health (Professors Jessica Levy & Caline Mattar / offered in Spring)
+Gender, Youth, and Global Health (Professors Jessica Levy & Caline Mattar)

 Through in-depth case studies, this course provides an introduction to gender specific issues in the context of childhood and adolescence, poverty, and global health.
 Students will learn to identify how gender and gender differences affect conditions of life in the areas of reproductive health, nutrition, conflict, access to healthcare, and the social determinants of health, especially for young people.
 Students will learn to analyze health conditions and disparities in relation to both the micro dynamics of local worlds and the macro dynamics of large-scale social forces in the postcolonial global field.
 Additionally, they will come to understand the current challenges that global health practitioners and institutions confront in achieving gender equity and the current efforts towards closing the gap.
 These learning objectives will be achieved using lectures, but also discussions-based sessions and Skype-based interactions with NGOs and experts who are currently working in the field.
 Check out the SP 2018 flyer for the course HERE.

-Morality and Markets (Professors Peter Boumgarden & Abram Van Engen / offered in Spring)
+Morality and Markets (Professors Peter Boumgarden & Abram Van Engen)

 What does it look like to live a moral life in today’s market system?
 We know all too well what it does not look like.
 The news is filled with moral failures of leaders and executives at top firms.
 We like to believe that we would behave differently, but what kind of pressures inform our moral choices?
 What pulls us, what pushes us, and what persuades us to act one way rather than another?
 These are the questions that a course combining business and literature can open in unique ways, for the world of fiction helps open the ethical dilemmas of the market we inhabit everyday.
 In the following course, we use great books, classics of film and modern television, and the tools of modern psychology and business strategy to think critically about what is entailed in living a moral life in the midst of the modern market.

-To Sustainability and Beyond: People, Planet, Prosperity (P3) (Professors Avni Solanki & David Webb / offered in Spring)
+To Sustainability and Beyond: People, Planet, Prosperity (P3) (Professors Avni Solanki & David Webb)

 To Sustainability and Beyond: People, Planet, Prosperity is a course designed for first-year students that combines interdisciplinary instruction with applied project work.
 Students will be introduced to global concepts in sustainability and examine how they relate to specific issues in the greater St. Louis community, learning what it means to be civic-minded stewards of social and ecological systems.
 Additionally, they will work on developing critical “soft” skills needed for success on the job, such as effective communication techniques, project management, and leadership.
 Students will emerge from the course with a systems-level understanding of sustainability, a working knowledge of the fundamentals of community engagement, and an appreciation for values-based civic stewardship.
 Experience in this course will prepare students for applied project-based work in other courses or internships, regardless of academic discipline.

-The Endgame of Entrepreneurship: Leveraging Capitalism for Good (Professors II Luscri, Joe Steensma, and Doug Villhard / offered in Fall)
+The Endgame of Entrepreneurship: Leveraging Capitalism for Good (Professors II Luscri, Heather Cameron, and Doug Villhard)